 - Additionally, as an alternative, employees may opt to work remotely when feasible.

-- MIG participated in Parking Day in 2011 (see photo), setting up a “farmlet” over two parking spaces on 2nd Avenue to promote parks in the City of Portland.
+- MIG has participated in Parking Day since 2011, setting up a “parklet” over two parking spaces on 2nd Avenue to promote parks in the city of Portland.

 815 SW 2nd Ave, Suite 200, Portland, OR 97204